shannonmoeller/run-headless/readme.md

 ### Writing Tests

 You can use any test runner you like that works in a browser and outputs to the console.
-Just make sure to run `window.close()` when all tests have completed.
+Just make sure to run `window.__close__()` when all tests have completed.
 When writing tests that run in Node.js and the browser you may include the convenience helper `run-headless/close` to do this for you as needed.

 ```js
 // test.js